-On this page you’ll find some of the most interesting and useful websites and articles we have come across in our research that explore ancient sacred sites aligned to the solstices and equinoxes, the lost civilization of the sun, and the Religion of the Sun.
+On this page you’ll find some of the most interesting and useful websites, YouTube channels and articles we have come across in our research that explore ancient sacred sites aligned to the solstices and equinoxes, the lost civilization of the sun, and the Religion of the Sun.

 Please note, while these websites and channels provide a great deal of useful information, the views expressed on some of them may not always align with those of the Spiritual Sun.